Permanent Residents, Refugees, & Asylees

 - Basic English as a Second Language Program (part-time, non-credit).
 Basic English courses are designed to improve the English language and literacy skills of students.

 - High intermediate to advanced ESL courses (for college credit): Each intensive English course is one semester long and designed to prepare students for academic success.
 Students learn in a rigorous and dynamic environment to build strong reading and writing comprehension skills that they can use in the college and professional setting.

 Step 4: Get Oriented & Register for Classes

 We offer a variety of options to orient you to Columbus State and help you get off to a successful start.
 If you are currently in high school or you have graduated from high school in the last two years, you will need to register for classes at our New Student Orientation.
 All other students will register for classes at a New Student Workshop.
 Visit cscc.edu/orientation to learn more.

 Step 5: Financial Aid - FAFSA

-Free Application for Federal Student Aid (FAFSA) is the largest provider of student financial aid in the nation.
-Applications must be completed online each year to be eligible for federal, state, or institutional student aid.
-Student Central offers student financial counseling, workshop, and assistance to help you pursue your educational goal.
+The Free Application for Federal Student Aid (FAFSA) is the largest provider of student financial aid in the nation.
+Applications must be completed online each academic year to be eligible for federal, state, or institutional student aid.
+Student Central offers student financial counseling, workshops, and assistance to help you pursue your educational goals.